underground-software/ILKD_course_materials/slides/barebones.md

 addr2line <address> -e vmlinux
 ```

-Sixth: Galaxy brain
+---
+# VI: Galaxy Brain

 Get good at GDB

+---

-Run the kernel and interrupt it
+# Run the kernel and interrupt it
 ```
 c
 ...Ctrl+c
 ```

+---

-Do a backtrace and select a frame
+# Do a backtrace and select a frame
 ```
 bt
 frame <n>
 ```
+---

-Disassemble the current function or list the source
+# Disassemble the current function or list the source

 ```
 disas
 list
 ```
+---

-Switch between various Text-user-interface formats
+# Switch between various Text-user-interface formats
 ```
 layout asm
 layout src